Chelsea transfer ban: Blues unable to sign new players for next two windows | Goal.com

 The signing of Christian Pulisic - who will link up with his new team at the end of the season - will go some way to easing the Blues' concerns, but with Eden Hazard's future up in the air the news will be far from welcome at Stamford Bridge.

-Chelsea are likely to appeal the decision, but if they are unsuccessful will likely have to turn to their large pool of loanees and youth products - players Maurizio Sarri has so far been unable to put to good use.
+Chelsea have since announced their decision to appeal the ban but, if they are unsuccessful, they will likely have to turn to their large pool of loanees and youth products - players Maurizio Sarri has so far been unable to put to good use.